 About the Libraries of life project

 Augmented reality specimen cards serve as an exciting, new education and outreach tool that aim to promote engagement and accessibility to biodiversity specimens, which largely remain hidden from public view in U.S. museums, universities, field stations, and other institutions.
 The Libraries of Life team is a collaboration between the U.S. National Science Foundation's National Resource for Advancing Digitization of Biodiversity Collections (iDigBio) and a growing number of Thematic Collections Networks (TCNs). iDigBio and the TCNs are focused on creating digital, web-deployed information about the nation's biodiversity specimens to benefit science and society.
-Arizona State University's Anne Basham, founder of ExplorMor Labs at BioKIC (Biodiversity Knowledge Integration Center) and Florida State University's Austin Mast (Department of Biological Science and iDigBio) lead development of the cards and app within iDigBio’s Augmented Reality for Public Outreach (ARPEO) Working Group.
+Arizona State University's Anne Basham, founder of ExplorMor Labs and Florida State University's Austin Mast (Department of Biological Science and iDigBio) lead development of the cards and app within iDigBio’s Augmented Reality for Public Outreach (ARPEO) Working Group.
 Other members of ARPEO are acknowledged here.

 ARPEO (Augmented Reality for Public Education/Outreach) Goals and Objectives